About the Event

 Collaborate with individuals in similar positions to share best practices, ideas, and research on programming.

-Discover and examine ways to transform our school environments for American Indian students, families, and communities.
+Discover and examine ways to transform our school environments for American Indian students, families, communities, and nations.

 Home School Coordinators